 “Everyone who has a full-time job has a built-in system.
 Their employer takes the money out,” he said.
 “You have to be the one who’s taking care of yourself.
 You’re the HR department, you’re the accounting department — it’s all up to you.”

 Looking for more advice?
-Here’s how to survive your first year as a freelancer.
+Here’s our guide to surviving your first year as a freelancer, as well as Millo's guide to becoming a freelancer in 8 steps.

 Image: Fredrica Galli